guillermocoronado/simpleplot/README.md

-# simpleplot
+# Plots with geopandas
-simpleplot with geopandas
+Simple maps elabprated with geopandas for the course Analítica Social e Inteligencia Estratégica at PUCP (2023-2)